jallanxjallan/onemanairforce/adaptation/scenes/julia_and_her_friends.md

 category: present
 date: 7 July 1988
 name: Julia and her friends
-status: draft
+status: synopsis
 title: Julia and her friends

 ---
-Julia's friends urge her to get closer to Cameron, noting that her father, who unlike theirs, is only mildly corrupt and cannot afford to send Julia to graduate school in America.
+Cameron and Julia walk into the lobby together, where her friends are waiting.
+Julia introduces Cameron to them, then he walks toward the bar, while Julia and her friends proceed to the coffee shop.

+Naturally, Julia's friends grill her about Cameron.
+Julia insists that they have only a professional relationship, research assistant to a journalist.
+Later, when Julia tries to contribute to the bill, her friends laugh, saying "Honest Eddy's daughter can't afford to pay for her own meal!"
+If she wants to go overseas, she had better get more friendly with Harley boy.

 ------